 6. Will my taking part in the study be kept confidential?

 The survey is hosted by Opinio at University College London which is a secure survey tool.
-All the data will be stored on a secure password-protected university server at UCL with each participant identified by a unique identifier, all data will be anonymous with no identifiable information being recorded.
+All the data will be stored on a secure password-protected university server at UCL, with each participant identified by a unique identifier, all data will by anonymous with no identifiable information being recorded.
+We will be collecting minimal demographic data (gender, age and ethnicity) which you will not be able to be identified from.
 The data is only accessible by the research team.
+Anonymised data will be accessed by Scaled Insights, an Artificial Intelligence company that Dr Stuart Flint is the President of, who will analyse open ended questions using their Behavioural Artificial Intelligence software.
 Data will be held for a maximum period of 10 years after the completion of the research project, after which anonymous electronic data files will be deleted and destroyed.
-Please also do not provide identifiable information in the open ended questions within the survey.
+Please also do not provide identifiable information in the open-ended questions within the survey.

 7. Dissemination of results